astreum/whitepaper/README.md

 ### V4: Reactor Upgrade

-Reactor is a protocol for distributed private and open computation with proof of work staking.
+Reactor is a protocol for distributed serverless computation with proof of work staking.

+Reactor computations can be Open or Private.

-Open Compute is calling Fusion Applications stored on Nebula and are callable by anyone on the blockchain.
+Open Computation works by processing Fusion Applications stored on Nebula and are callable by anyone on the blockchain.

-Private Compute is confidential computing enabling users to use private data and protect software ip on the protocol while allowing for open or restricted access to app calls.
+Private Compute is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.

 ### V5: Governance Upgrade